divas18/Snappy-App/README.md

 7. To store the data of user after signUp, chats and messages, we need to create Models of user, chat and message.

+We use Middleware, when user successfully authenticated using any provider (github) then redirects user to particular webpage.

+Middleware allows you to run code before a request is completed.
+Then, based on the incoming request, you can modify the response by rewriting, redirecting, modifying the request or response headers, or responding directly.

 ## use ui.shadcn.com components

 the easiest way to use the component that can be customized too, https://ui.shadcn.com/docs/components